 As resortwear rocks the fashion world, homeowners want to evoke that beachy feel in their houses as well.
 Whether it’s in a bathroom or a kitchen, flooring inspired by the colors of the sand and sea creates a calm, relaxed vibe.

-Get the look: White Sand, Biscayne Sand, Beachcrest Sand or Sand Bar resilient luxury vinyl, or Coastal Azul or Alabaster Sands tile
+Get the look: White Sand, Biscayne Sand, Beachcrest Sand or Sand Bar resilient luxury vinyl; Coastal Azul or Alabaster Sands tile; or Liberty Pine or Champagne Oak engineered hardwood

 3. High variation